-Often, a significant portion of a project is performed by subcontractors.
+Subcontractors often perform a significant portion of a project.
 Subcontract arrangements are generally with other companies but may also include other organizational entities within the prime contractor's company.
-For this process, the term "subcontractor" also refers to inter-divisional work; i.e., effort performed by another profit center within the prime contractor's company.
+For this process, the term "subcontractor" also refers to interdivisional work; i.e., effort performed by another profit center within the prime contractor's company.
 While purchased material items are off-the-shelf hardware, subcontracts generally involve one or more of the following elements: